nepal-online-school/noswebsite/_toc/section-two/variables-constants.md

 A global variable name starts with a `$` sign.
 Its scope is globally, means it can be accessed from any where in a program.
 An uninitialized global variable will have a `nil` value.

+{% include util/note.html
-__NOTE:__ It is advised not to use global variable as they make programs complex.
+    note="It is advised not to use global variable as they make programs complex." type="important"
+%}

 ```ruby
 $global_guru = "GyanGuru"